rahulchacko7/limit-order-book/README.md

 This project is a practical implementation of a **limit order book matching engine**, similar to what is used in crypto exchanges.
 It is built to demonstrate system design, concurrency handling, and clean Go architecture.

-The system supports limit buy/sell orders, price-time (FIFO) matching, async processing using RabbitMQ, caching with Redis, and real-time updates via WebSocket.
+The system supports limit buy/sell orders, price-time (FIFO) matching, asynchronous processing using RabbitMQ, caching with Redis, and real-time updates via WebSocket.

 ---